 Take advantage of our lifetime service on glasses bought at our boutiques!
 We provide complimentary adjustments and cleaning of your eyewear, as often as needed, for as long as you own them!

 A free eye care and eyewear program designed for kids in junior kindergarten!

 Eye See… Eye Learn® is a program that provides a free pair of glasses to children enrolled in a Junior Kindergaten program in Ontario.
-When your child comes in for their annual eye exam (covered by OHIP), their vision and ocular health is assessed by one of our optometrist.
+When your child comes in for their annual eye exam (covered by OHIP), their vision and ocular health is assessed by one of our optometrists.
 If vision correction is needed, our optical staff will be happy to help your child choose a complimentary pair of glasses, donated by Nikon Eyewear and OGI.
-An estimated value of over $250.
+An estimated value of over $250!